Mutendwa/Group-10-Phase-2-Project/README.md

 ![Image](https://github.com/Mutendwa/Group-10-Phase-2-Project/blob/main/Images/Visuals.png)

+### summary of project with all steps
+Importing the data
+Data cleaning/ Data preparation
+Data modelling
+Statistical tests
+Recommendationa
+Conclusion

 ## Business Understanding

 The real estate agency aims to provide comprehensive services to homeowners looking to buy or sell their properties.
 One significant aspect of their services involves advising homeowners on potential renovations that could increase the estimated value of their homes.
 This guidance is crucial in assisting homeowners in making informed decisions about investing in renovations that will yield a favourable return on investment (ROI) when they decide to sell their property.